siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 000 Preface.md

 things to interact, they must share something that can be mutually affected.

 The fact that we register interaction at all implies a shared substrate.
-We call it **energy**.
+Throughout this book, we call that substrate **energy**.

-We do not observe energy directly.
-By registering its effects, we infer its existence, its quantity, its organization, and its continuous flow.
-What remains inaccessible is its nature in itself.
+All that is required to recover known physics is the concept of energy.
+Static energy would be inert and could not be experienced.
+What reaches us are the effects of its redistribution.
+By registering those effects, as in experiment, we infer its continuous flow.

 This is not a limitation to be overcome.
 What we have access to is the consequence of its flow.
 And it turns out that is enough.